The British Curriculum Pre-Kindergarten (3 to 5 years old)

-Our students aged between three and five years old experience the Early Years Foundation Stage curriculum.
-This is a very important stage as it helps children prepare for school, as well as their future learning and successes.
+Students in our British curriculum schools, aged between three and five years old, experience the Early Years Foundation Stage curriculum.
+This is an important stage as it helps children prepare for school as well as their future learning and successes.

-We support our early years students' learning and development needs through a stimulating and fun programme delivered in a secure environment, both indoors and outdoors.
-Our schools plan learning activities based around seven key curriculum areas, allowing young students to acquire knowledge and skills through engaging experiences.
+We support our Early Years students’ learning and development needs through a stimulating and fun programme delivered in a secure environment, both indoors and outdoors.
+Our schools plan learning activities based on seven key curriculum areas, allowing young students to acquire knowledge and skills through engaging experiences.
 The seven areas are:

 - Communication and language

 - Understanding the world

 Our learning activities always involve playing and exploring, being active and creative, and developing critical thinking.
 Activities are adapted to suit each student’s unique needs and interests, providing every child with a strong foundation for their education.

 The British Curriculum Kindergarten to 10th Grade (5 to 16-year-olds)